Welcome to the After Party

 ~

-The “Samedi Soirées” were the official name of Rossini’s Salon Culturels- weekly celebrations of music, art and literature; hosted for his inner circle of artists, intellectuals, friends and musicians.
+The “Samedi Soirées” was the official name of Rossini’s Salon Culturels- weekly celebrations of music, art and literature; hosted for his inner circle of artists, intellectuals, friends and musicians.

 ~

-This particular evening, hosted by Rossini’s protege, Louis Diemer, will be the debut of a young, Viennese artist, Gustav Klimt; pioneering a peculiarly audacious artisitc style that uses gold leaf and jewel tones in abundance.
+This particular evening, hosted by Rossini’s protégé and French composer, Louis Diemer (Giacomo) and his lover , Genevieve Halevy Madame Bizet (Neima) will be the debut of a young, Viennese artist, Gustav Klimt; pioneering a peculiarly audacious artisitc style that uses gold leaf and gem tones in abundance.

 ~

-Inspired by Byzantine golden mosaics of Emilia Romania, this nouveau art style may take off; so you and your fellow afficitionados want to be among the first to discover this budding artist.
-It is said that in attendance there will be many of his mentors, muses and creative friends from the Liberty underground art and theatre scenes of Paris and Vienna; including Toulouse-Lautrec, Alfons Mucha, Sarah Bernhardt and many more.
+Inspired by Byzantine golden mosaics of Emilia Romagna, this nouveau art style may take off; thus you and your fellow aficionados want to be among the first to discover this budding artist.
+It is said that in attendance there will be many of his mentors, muses and creative friends from the Liberty underground literary, art and theatre scenes of Paris and Vienna; including Toulouse-Lautrec, Alfons Mucha, Sarah Bernhardt, Colette, Suzanne Valadon, and many more.
 All guests are invited to come dressed in theme, inspired by Klimt and the Belle Epoque accordingly.

 ~